Lemonexe/VLizard/docs/user/manual.md

 ![analysis icon](images/analysis_icon.png)

 A dialog appears with visualization of the vapor pressure model.
-💡 Any dialog can be closed by clicking on X, the blurred background, or by pressing Escape.
 💡 Any plot can be saved as vectorized `svg` image to your computer.

 Try editing a model via the pencil icon.